-In the Post-Developed Condition, the proposed dwelling, driveways and entrance were modeled as one (1) watershed, Watershed 1, which contains approximately 4,782 square feet of impervious area.
-The weighted Curve Number for this area is 98 and the $T{\mbox{\tiny C}}$ is calculated as 1.0 minutes.
-The stormwater runoff from this tributary area is conveyed via a comprehensive drainage system to eight (8) Cultec® Recharger 330XLHD set in one foot of gravel at the sides and invert.
+In the Post-Developed Condition, the proposed addition, driveway, and portion of lawn area were modeled as one (1) watershed, Watershed 1, which contains approximately 2,077 square feet. approximately 557 square feet is impervious in the form of the proposed addition and the remaining 1,520 square feet is pervious in the form of lawn.
+The weighted Curve Number for this area is 55 and the $T{\mbox{\tiny C}}$ is calculated as 1.0 minutes.
+The stormwater runoff from this tributary area is conveyed via a comprehensive drainage system to two (2) Cultec® Recharger 330XLHD set in one foot of gravel at the sides and invert.
 The system is designed to fully accept (no release) the entire stormwater runoff volume for the 100-year storm event from the watershed and ex-filtrate the runoff into the surrounding soil sub-strata.